-Idiopathic pulmonary fibrosis (IPF) is a rare, but serious lung disease.
-It causes a build-up of scar tissue in the lungs, which stiffens the lungs to the point where they’re unable to expand and contract.
+Idiopathic pulmonary fibrosis (IPF) is a rare but serious lung disease.
+It causes a buildup of scar tissue in the lungs, which stiffens the lungs to the point where they’re unable to expand and contract.
 This makes it harder to breathe mainly because the lungs are unable to take in as much oxygen as needed.

-IPF is difficult to diagnose, mainly because there are few if any symptoms in its earliest stages.
+IPF can be difficult to diagnose, mainly because there are few if any symptoms in its earliest stages.
 Additionally, symptoms of IPF — such as a dry, hacking cough, shortness of breath, and chest discomfort — mimic other conditions.

-Exacerbations, or worsening symptoms, are one of the main complications of living with IPF.
+Exacerbations, or worsening symptoms, are another of the main complications of living with IPF.
 An acute exacerbation typically occurs after an infection, heart failure, or pulmonary embolism.

 If you’re interested in learning more about IPF, check out our articles on treatment options, management, and outlook.